xapian/xapian/xapian-core/docs/matcherdesign.rst

 virtual postlist types
 ----------------------

 There are several types of virtual PostList.
-Each type can be treated as boolean or probabilistic - the only difference is whether the weights are ignored or not.
+Each type can be used in a weighted or unweighted (boolean) context - the only difference is whether the weights are used or not.
 The types are:

 -  OrPostList: returns documents which match either branch
 -  MultiAndPostList: returns documents which match all branches